mark-claypool/bbr/README.md

 ### Buffer Limits

-Note, the TCP receive and send buffers can often limit the throughput for ns-3 simulations (and real TCP connections).
-In order to have the congestion window (i.e., the bottleneck bandwidth) be the limit, the send/receive buffers can be increased from their defaults (128k in ns-3).
+Note, the fixed limits TCP receive and send buffers can restrict throughput for some ns-3 simulations (and real TCP connections).
+In order to have the congestion window (i.e., the bottleneck bandwidth) be the limit instead, the send/receive buffers can be increased from their defaults (128k in ns-3).

-Changing the attributes "SndBufSize" and "RcvBufSize".
-These values can also be changed via script parameters.  e.g., for double the default size (131072 bytes):
+To do so, change the ns-3 attributes "SndBufSize" and "RcvBufSize" via script parameters.
+For example, to double the default size (131072 bytes):

     Config::SetDefault("ns3::TcpSocket::RcvBufSize",
 	                   UintegerValue(131072*2));
     Config::SetDefault("ns3::TcpSocket::SndBufSize",
 	                   UintegerValue(131072*2));

-For reference, the file that holds these values.
+For reference, the source file that sets these values is:

     ROOT/ns-3.27/src/internet/model/tcp-socket.cc

 ## REFERENCES